 The experiments were performed in a completely randomized design and conducted in triplicate.
 Experimental data were analyzed using Analysis of Variance (ANOVA) and expressed as mean±standard deviation.
-A Duncan's multiple range test conducted assess to significant differences among experimental values (P< 0.05).
+A Duncan's multiple range test was conducted to assess significant experimental mean differences among values (P< 0.05).
 All statistical computations and analysis were conducted using SAS version 9.1 for Windows.